-The delivery of Family Preservation and Restoration services are a key component of the Permanency Support Program.
-Read more on Family Preservation and Restoration Services
+The delivery of PSP family preservation and restoration services are a key component of PSP.
+Read more on Family Preservation and Restoration Services.

-When a child or young person cannot return to the care of their parents, and a guardianship order is not appropriate, open adoption should be considered.
-Although legislation does allow for the adoption of Aboriginal children, as the last option within the permanent placement principles hierarchy, Aboriginal people do not support open adoption for Aboriginal children and young people for cultural reasons.
+Although legislation does allow for the adoption of Aboriginal children, as the last option within the permanent placement principles hierarchy, Aboriginal peoples do not support open adoption for Aboriginal children for cultural reasons.
 Adoption is not considered suitable for Aboriginal children.
-Read more on open adoptions.
+Read more on Open Adoptions.

-Agencies funded by FACS must operate in accordance with their contractual requirements, legislation and FACS policies and guidelines.
-FACS contracts for the provision of Permanency Support Services include:
+PSP providers must operate in accordance with PSP contractual requirements, legislation and DCJ policies and guidelines.
+DCJ contracts for the provision of PSP services include:

-- the Funding Deed (governs overall terms and conditions of the contractual agreement)
+- the PSP funding deed (governs overall terms and conditions of the contractual agreement)

-- the Permanency Support Program Level Agreement (governs the delivery of services for the Permanency Support Program)
+- the PSP Program Level Agreement (governs the delivery of services for PSP)

-- Schedules one (1) through to six (6) of the PLA (govern specific aspects of service delivery detailed below).
+- schedules one one through to six of the PLA (govern specific aspects of service delivery detailed below).